tianyi-lab/BenTo/readme.md

 If you need to use gated Huggingface models, set the environmental variable 'HF_TOKEN' to your personal Huggingface token before running the script.

 ## License
 This repo and the dataset is under Apache 2.0 license.
 The dataset is based on [MMLU](https://arxiv.org/abs/2009.03300), [FLAN](https://arxiv.org/abs/2109.01652), [Big Bench Hard](https://arxiv.org/abs/2210.09261) and [AgiEval English](https://arxiv.org/abs/2304.06364).
-Please consider cite our paper and these original datasets if you find this work useful.

 The non-"reduced" benchmark on huggingface is the original benchmark, except for FLAN, which is a sampled version.
 The "reduced" benchmark only contains a few representative tasks in the original ones, such that the performance on the "reduced" benchmark can serve as an approximation to the performance on the original ones.

+### Citation
+Please consider cite our paper and the original datasets if you find this work useful.

+@article{zhao2024bento,
+  title={Benchmark Reduction with In-Context Transferability}, author={Hongyu Zhao and Ming Li and Tianyi Zhou}, journal={arXiv preprint}, year={2024}
+}

+@article{hendryckstest2021,
+  title={Measuring Massive Multitask Language Understanding}, author={Dan Hendrycks and Collin Burns and Steven Basart and Andy Zou and Mantas Mazeika and Dawn Song and Jacob Steinhardt}, journal={Proceedings of the International Conference on Learning Representations (ICLR)}, year={2021}
+}

+@article{hendrycks2021ethics,
+  title={Aligning AI With Shared Human Values}, author={Dan Hendrycks and Collin Burns and Steven Basart and Andrew Critch and Jerry Li and Dawn Song and Jacob Steinhardt}, journal={Proceedings of the International Conference on Learning Representations (ICLR)}, year={2021}
+}

+@article{longpre2023flan,
+  title={The Flan Collection: Designing Data and Methods for Effective Instruction Tuning}, author={Longpre, Shayne and Hou, Le and Vu, Tu and Webson, Albert and Chung, Hyung Won and Tay, Yi and Zhou, Denny and Le, Quoc V and Zoph, Barret and Wei, Jason and others}, journal={arXiv preprint arXiv:2301.13688}, year={2023}
+}

+@article{srivastava2022beyond,
+  title={Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models}, author={Srivastava, Aarohi and Rastogi, Abhinav and Rao, Abhishek and Shoeb, Abu Awal Md and Abid, Abubakar and Fisch, Adam and Brown, Adam R and Santoro, Adam and Gupta, Aditya and Garriga-Alonso, Adri{\`a} and others}, journal={arXiv preprint arXiv:2206.04615}, year={2022}
+}

+@article{suzgun2022challenging,
+  title={Challenging BIG-Bench Tasks and Whether Chain-of-Thought Can Solve Them}, author={Suzgun, Mirac and Scales, Nathan and Sch{\"a}rli, Nathanael and Gehrmann, Sebastian and Tay, Yi and Chung, Hyung Won and Chowdhery, Aakanksha and Le, Quoc V and Chi, Ed H and Zhou, Denny and and Wei, Jason}, journal={arXiv preprint arXiv:2210.09261}, year={2022}
+}

+@misc{zhong2023agieval,
+      title={AGIEval: A Human-Centric Benchmark for Evaluating Foundation Models}, author={Wanjun Zhong and Ruixiang Cui and Yiduo Guo and Yaobo Liang and Shuai Lu and Yanlin Wang and Amin Saied and Weizhu Chen and Nan Duan}, year={2023},
+      eprint={2304.06364},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
+}